JSordan22/Admin-Dashboard/README.md

 # Admin-Dashboard
-An mockup of a admin dashboard
+A mockup of an admin dashboard